dannybouwers/trala/README.md

 #### Configuration Options

-- `grouping_enabled`: Enable or disable the smart grouping feature (default: `true`).
+- `grouping.enabled`: Enable or disable the smart grouping feature (default: `true`).
 When enabled, services are automatically grouped based on tags from selfh.st icon metadata, and groups can be collapsed or expanded individually via the frontend toggle.

-- `grouped_columns`: Control the number of columns displayed in grouped view for extra-large screens (1-6 columns, default: 3).
+- `grouping.columns`: Control the number of columns displayed in grouped view for extra-large screens (1-6 columns, default: 3).
 The grouped view always shows 1 column on mobile devices and 2 columns on medium screens (tablets), with the configured number applying only to xl screen sizes.

-- `tag_frequency_threshold`: Control which tags are used for automatic grouping by setting a threshold (0.0-1.0, default: 0.9).
+- `grouping.tag_frequency_threshold`: Control which tags are used for automatic grouping by setting a threshold (0.0-1.0, default: 0.9).
 Tags present in more than this percentage of services are excluded to avoid overly broad groups.
 For example, a threshold of 0.9 excludes tags found in more than 90% of services, preventing common tags from creating unhelpful groupings.

 - `group`: In service overrides, use the `group` field to manually assign services to specific groups, overriding automatic tag-based grouping.

-These settings can be configured via the YAML configuration file or environment variables (`GROUPING_ENABLED`, `GROUPED_COLUMNS`, `TAG_FREQUENCY_THRESHOLD`).
+These settings can be configured via the YAML configuration file or environment variables (`GROUPING_ENABLED`, `GROUPED_COLUMNS`, `GROUPING_TAG_FREQUENCY_THRESHOLD`).

 ### Custom Icon Directory